Ali-Mikael/Pen-testing/h3-EternalHomework.md

 $ sudo msfdb init
 ```

-Now we can access the Metasploit Framework console
+Now let's access the Metasploit Framework console
 ```bash
 $ sudo msfconsole
 ```

-We then use the aggressive scan (`-A`), enumerating open ports, service versions and more:
+We then use the aggressive scan (`-A`) option, enumerating open ports, service versions and more:
 ```
 msf > db_nmap -A -T4 192.168.120.215
 ```
-By replacing the normal `nmap` command with `db_nmap`, the results are automatically saved to the database, in the next task we'll look through them!
+By replacing the normal `nmap` command with `db_nmap` the results are automatically saved to the database, in the next task we'll look through it!